HimanshuSingh-966/Datalix/DATALIX_SOFTWARE_ENGINEERING_DOCUMENT.md

 ### Level 0 DFD: Context Diagram

-The context diagram provides the highest-level view of DataLix 2.0, showing the system as a single process and its interactions with external entities.
+The context diagram provides the highest-level view of DataLix AI, showing the system as a single process and its interactions with external entities.

 ```mermaid
 flowchart TB